huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 --- abstract

-BBR is great, BBR for realtime could be better. here is how.
+We are studying the transmission of real-time Media over QUIC.
+There are two priorities: maintaining low transmission delays by avoid queues, and using the available network capacity to provide the best possible experience.
+We found through experiments that while the BBR algorithm generally allow us to correctly and timely assess network capacity, we still see "glitches" in specific conditions, in particular when using wireless networks.
+We analyze these issues and propose small changes in the BBR algorithm that could improve the quality of experience delivered by the real-time media application.

 --- middle

 # Introduction

-Motivation: avoid building queues, support "layered" media encoding or "simulcast" transmission.
+When designing real-time communication applications over QUIC, we want to maintaining low transmission delays but provide the best possible experience that the current transmission capacity allows.
+We found through experiments that while the BBR algorithm generally allow us to correctly and timely assess network capacity, we still see "glitches" in specific conditions, during which the BBR algorithm either allows the building of unnecessary queues or unnecessarily restrict the transmission rate of the application.

-Assume that the realtime application carries media over QUIC in a series of QUIC streams {{RFC9000}}.
+The real-time application carries media over QUIC in a series of QUIC streams {{RFC9000}}.
 Each of these streams is marked with a scheduling priority.
 For example, in a "simulcast" service, audio packets may be sent as QUIC datagrams scheduled at a high priority, then a low definition version of the video stream in a QUIC stream marked at the next highest priority, then medium definition video in another stream, then high definition video in the lowest priority stream.
-At any give time, the sender could schedule data according to the connection's capacity as evaluated by the congestion control algorithm.
+At any given time, the sender would schedule data according to the connection's capacity as evaluated by the congestion control algorithm.
 If the path has a high capacity the receiver will receive all QUIC streams and enjoy a high definition experience.
 If the capacity is lower, the higher definition streams will be delayed but the receiver will reliably obtain the medium or low definition version of the media.

-This realtime retransmission strategy relies on timely assessment of the path capacity by the congestion control algorithm.
+This real-time retransmission strategy relies on timely assessment of the path capacity by the congestion control algorithm.
 If the assessment is delayed, the scheduling algorithm will make wrong decisions, such as wrongly believing that the path does not have the capacity to send high definition media, or in contrast sending high definition media and causing queues and maybe packet losses because the lowering of the path capacity has not yet been detected.

-Other realtime applications may use different categories of traffic than low or high definition video, but they will follow the genral principle of trying to schedule just the right amount of transmission to obtain a good experience without creating queues.
+Other real-time applications may use different categories of traffic than low or high definition video, but they will follow the general principle of trying to schedule just the right amount of transmission to obtain a good experience without creating queues.

+Real-time transmissions have a variable data rate.
+Different media codec have different behavior, but a common pattern is to periodically send "fully encoded" frames, followed by series of "differentially encoded" frame.
+The fully encoded frames serve as possible synchronization point at which a recipient can start rendering data, while the differentially encoded frames can only be processed if the previous frames have been received.
+This structure create periodic peaks of traffic, during which the connection might experience some for of congestion, followed by long periods of relatively low bandwidth demand, which the congestion control algorithm may treat as "application limited".
+Of course, if the bandwidth is too low, even the differentially encode frame may create some congestion.
+In the simulcast structure, that would react to that by delaying the higher definition video channels.

 In our experience, we see that BBR generally works well for these applications.
 We have experimented with BBR V3, define by the BBRv2 IETF